polar-app/polar-app/docs/SHARING.md

 "Some document access calls may be cached, and cached calls do not count towards the limits."

 # Implementation Strategy

-- The doc_peer_pending table is the main issue...

 - the first big milestone I have to implement is changing the permissions with one user and then fetching again with another user to make sure they can